 Research Group: Dynamic Metabolons

-We are studying the structural organization of metabolons and their different configurations.
-We are interested in general mechanisms regulating the assembly of metabolons such as scaffolding proteins, protein-protein interactions and the local membrane environment.
+• We are interested in general mechanisms regulating the assembly of metabolons such as scaffolding proteins, protein-protein interactions and the local membrane environment.
+In order to identify new regulatory proteins, we take an untargeted approach based on proximity labeling combined with mass spectrometry-based proteomics.

-We are uncovering the dynamics of metabolon assembly at the single molecule level.
+• We are uncovering the dynamics of metabolon assembly at the single molecule level.
 The diffusion of individual enzymes and entire metabolons provides kinetic insight on the assembly and disassembly.
 In the process, we are developing new platforms for studying protein-protein interactions, membrane sorting and binding of soluble enzymes.
+We are also studying the structural organization of metabolons and their different configurations by Cryo-EM, Crystallography and Neutron scattering techniques.

-We apply our findings to study the functional consequences of enzyme engineering and lipid composition on substrate channeling using in vivo and in vitro systems.
+• We apply our findings to study the functional consequences of enzyme engineering on substrate channeling using in vivo and in vitro systems.
+Reconstitution of entire biosynthetic pathways in yeast allows for analysis of new regulatory proteins and their role on substrate channeling using mass spectrometry-based metabolomics.
 As part of this research topic we are optimizing biomimetic membrane systems for studying multienzyme complexes.

 For students wishing to work within these topics.
 M.Sc. and B.Sc. projects are currently available.
 Please contact tola@plen.ku.dk

-2019-2024 The language of plant metabolic highways, Emerging Investigator Novo Nordisk Foundation (Primary Investigator: Tomas Laursen)
+2019-2024 The language of plant metabolic highways, Emerging Investigator Novo Nordisk Foundation (PI: Tomas Laursen)

-2018-2022 Directing plant metabolism towards formation of high value bioactive products, Sapere Aude Starting Grant, Independent Research Fund Denmark (Primary Investigator: Tomas Laursen)
+2018-2022 Directing plant metabolism towards formation of high value bioactive products, Sapere Aude Starting Grant, Independent Research Fund Denmark (PI: Tomas Laursen)

 Knudsen, C., Bavishi, K., Viborg, K.M., Drew, D.P., Simonsen, H.T., Motawia, M.S., Møller, B.L., Laursen, T.